-The MIC imposes spectrum usage fees on broadcasters, mobile phone carriers and other businesses that use radio spectrum, as provided for in the Radio Act.
+The MIC imposes spectrum usage fees on broadcasters, mobile phone carriers and other businesses that use radio spectrum, as provided under the Radio Act.
 The formulae used to establish the usage fees have been criticised as unfairly favouring broadcasters at the expense of mobile service providers.
 Until 2005, fees were determined, in the case of broadcasters, on a per-broadcaster basis, and in the case of mobile phone carriers, by the number of base stations and mobile devices connected to the respective network.
-Notwithstanding a series of changes in 2005, 2011 and 2014, the formulae continued to favour broadcasters, satellite operators and other vested rights holders.
-No changes have been made to the usage fee formulae even after a further change in 2017 involving the formation of the Council of Spectrum Policy 2020, which discussed potential changes to the usage fee formulae but eventually concluded that no change should be made.
-The total amount of spectrum fees the MIC imposed for the fiscal year ending March 2015 was approximately ¥74.7 billion (up from ¥68 billion in 2010), 74 per cent of which was paid by mobile phone carriers and only 8.9 per cent of which was paid by broadcasters, which has raised concerns since the bandwidth of spectrum occupied by mobile phone carriers is actually narrower than that occupied by broadcasters.
-This gap existed because the discounted usage fees applying to broadcasters were less than those applying to mobile phone carriers on the grounds that broadcasting is of a public nature.
-In light of the 99.9 per cent mobile phone penetration rate, the MIC announced a plan in May 2018 to discount usage fees imposed on mobile phone carriers to match those imposed on broadcasters.
-The MIC planned to submit the relevant amendment to the Telecommunications Business Act to the legislature in 2019.
-The amendment to the Radio Act resulted in an increase to spectrum fees for 5G services and IoT, which applies to both mobile phone carriers and broadcasters.
+Notwithstanding a series of changes in 2005, 2011 and 2014, the formulae continue to favour broadcasters, satellite operators and other vested rights holders.
+No changes have been made to the usage fee formulae even after the 2017 formation of the Council of Spectrum Policy 2020, which discussed potential changes to the usage fee formulae but eventually concluded that no change should be made.
+The total amount of spectrum fees the MIC imposed for the fiscal year ending March 2015 was approximately ¥74.7 billion (up from ¥68 billion in 2010), 74 per cent of which was paid by mobile phone carriers and only 8.9 per cent of which was paid by broadcasters, which has raised concerns as the bandwidth of spectrum occupied by mobile phone carriers is actually narrower than that occupied by broadcasters.
+Broadcasters historically received greater usage fee discounts than mobile phone carriers, on the grounds that broadcasting is of a public nature.
+In light of the 99.9 per cent mobile phone penetration rate, the Telecommunications Business Act was amended and came into force in October 2019 to discount usage fees imposed on mobile phone carriers to match those imposed on broadcasters.
+The amendment to the Radio Act resulted in an increase in spectrum fees for 5G services and IoT, which applies to both mobile phone carriers and broadcasters.